Fannon/mobo-documentation/Modeling/ProjectStructure/model.md

 In this example the Circle inherits all attributes of `_Shape`, especially the fields x and y.
 The Circle overwrites attributes like `title` and introduces a new field `radius`.

-## Reference
-For a complete and more up-to-date reference, read the [Model Schema Documentation](../../Schemas/model-schema.md)